yracnet/vite-plugin-ssr-config/packages/plugin/README.md

 To add this plugin to your project, run the following commands:

 ```
-yarn add vite-plugin-ssr-build vite-plugin-pages react-router-dom -D
+yarn add vite-plugin-ssr-kit vite-plugin-pages react-router-dom -D
 ```

 This will install:

-- vite-plugin-ssr-build: The plugin for server-side rendering (SSR) with Vite.
+- vite-plugin-ssr-kit: The plugin for server-side rendering (SSR) with Vite.
 - vite-plugin-pages: Automatically generate route files for your pages.
 - react-router-dom: The routing library for React, used to manage navigation within the app.